 Is it time to give non-stick pans the slip?

-Teflon is probably the best-known non-stick brand name, and this was invented by global chemical giant DuPont back in the 1930s.
+Teflon is probably the best-known non-stick brand name.
+This was invented by global chemical giant DuPont back in the 1930s.
 It was hugely popular at the time, as it stopped food from sticking to cookware, removing the need to scrub pots and pans after cooking.
 But in 2005, the American Environmental Protection Agency discovered the potential cancer-causing chemical used in its production.
-Because of this, the use of this chemical – known as PFOA – was phased out in non-stick cookware by 2013.
+Because of this, the use of this chemical – known as PFOA – was phased out in non-stick pans by 2013.
 But the problems caused by PFOA continued to stick, with thousands of lawsuits against DuPont persisting for years.
 The chemical and the company even featured in the 2019 US film Dark Waters.

 A slippery slope

-While many companies are phasing out the use of PFAS (they can also be found in upholstery, carpets, pizza boxes and cosmetics), you should always try to look for cookware that is PFAS-free.
-If you have older non-stick cookware and you’re not sure about the coating, only use it at low temperatures, use oils with lower smoke points and don’t scratch or scrub at the surface.
+Many companies are phasing out the use of PFAS (they can also be found in upholstery, carpets, pizza boxes and cosmetics).
+But you should always try to look for cookware that is PFAS-free.
+If you have older non-stick pans and you’re not sure about the coating, only use it at low temperatures, use oils with lower smoke points and don’t scratch or scrub at the surface.
 If the surface starts the crack or peel, you should toss it.

 Buy, dispose, repeat… or stick to a different option

 The problem with tossing those old non-stick pans is not just about potential health risks.
-Synthetic-coated non-stick cookware generally has a short lifespan, which means more than a million non-stick pans are ending up in our landfills every year.
+Synthetic-coated non-stick cookware generally has a short lifespan.
+This means more than a million non-stick pans are ending up in our landfills every year.
 And those “forever chemicals” in the coatings never break down in the environment.

-And although it might mean a little more washing up, a little sticking can do wonders for your cooking, as adherence of food to the pan will actually make the end result taste better.
-Those browned bits stuck to the bottom are known as “fond” – this builds up on the bottom of a pan when you’re roasting meats and vegetables and is used for deglazing to create flavourful sauces and gravies.
-It’s virtually impossible to develop this on non-stick cookware, but easy on iron and steel cookware – which is the cookware of choice for chefs.
+And although it might mean a little more washing up, a little sticking can do wonders for your cooking.
+Adherence of food to the pan will actually make the end result taste better.
+Those browned bits stuck to the bottom are known as “fond”.
+This builds up on the bottom of a pan when you’re roasting meats and vegetables.
+It’s used for deglazing to create flavourful sauces and gravies.
+It’s virtually impossible to develop this on non-stick cookware.
+However, it’s easy on iron and steel cookware – which is the cookware of choice for chefs.

 Luckily there are plenty of healthy, sustainable, non-toxic and natural cookware options available in Australia.
 The engineers at sustainable cookware company Solidteknics Australia have compiled a list of how different types of cookware stack up.

 Solidteknics has developed two ranges of innovative world-first cookware: Aus-ION wrought iron (formed low-carbon steel) and nöni ferritic wrought stainless cookware.
-They’re made in Australia, are non-toxic and can last for generations.
+Australian-made, they’re non-toxic and can last for generations.

 Season your pan like a pro